 Edward was born in Apopka, Florida, to Edward Sr. and Florence Sands, construction worker and school bus driver.
 He is one of four siblings and the only boy.
 Edward’s time with his parents was tragically cut short and, by the time he was nine years old, he found himself lost without them.

 “Life really got rough after that,” he said.
-Edward said Apopka was an area peppered with crime.
+Apopka was an area peppered with crime.
 As he bounced between family member’s homes, he was often aware that wherever he stayed, drugs, guns and large sums of cash were always in the next room.
 “Grandma's house was the hub for all 19 of her grandkids, so there was always someone coming or going,” Edward said.
 “And oftentimes, so were my things.”

 Sports eventually changed things for Edward.
 His involvement in high school athletics provided him new opportunities.
 As he neared graduation, he wanted to pursue college and play football, but being a first-generation college student presented unique challenges.
 He was sure he wouldn’t be accepted into any programs, until he received a call from Evangel University offering him a spot on their team.
 “I took everything I had in savings, bought a ticket, packed two bags, and came to Springfield, MO, sight unseen,” he said.